TylerSelden/alterprox/README.md

 ## Notes

 This is _clearly_ a work in progress.
-If you notice any bugs or have any suggestions/ideas, please feel free to open an issue or pull request, I'll take a look and do my best to fix it.
+If you notice any bugs or have any suggestions/ideas, please feel free to open an issue or pull request, I'll take a look and do my best to work on it.